Can you purchase Recreational Marijuana in San Diego County?

 - Carlsbad is yet to enforce the law.
 There is a ballot proposal pending right now that will allow the council to either enforce the law or prohibit the sale of recreational marijuana.
 The vote will determine cultivation or manufacturing, distribution and retail sales.

 - Chula Vista is presently contemplating regulatory mechanisms to ensure there are no illegal shops selling recreational marijuana.
 The officials are concerned about the possible mushrooming of unlicensed shops with rampant sale of recreational marijuana and also the possibility of excessive cultivation, which is not permitted by the state law.
 Chula Vista will also have a ballot sometime in June to finalize the regulations.
+There is concern about the driving under the influence of mairjuana, according to DUI Attorneys in Chula Vista.

 - Encinitas has decided to uphold the present ban on sale of marijuana, its cultivation and distribution.
 While people may be able to buy recreational marijuana from neighboring municipalities, there wouldn’t be any shops within the jurisdiction of Encinitas City Council.
 There are proposals in consideration right now that may have regulated cultivation zones and selected areas where shops may opt for a license.